eduardo-ocampo/Astrodynamics/Three_Body_Problem/cr3bp.md

 ## Non-Dimensional Circular Restricted Three-Body Problem

+TODO: There are some parts where V and U are not bolded to denote vector notation, Fix this
+TODO: Loook through latex format and align where needed.

 Non-dimensionalization of the Circular Restricted Three-Body Problem has the advantage of solving one problem and applying the results to a general number of problems.
 The system is generalized for any Three-Body Problem by removing the dependence of the rotating reference rate.

 Normalize the equations for the Three-Body Problem along 3 physical properties of the system